srr013/TabletTowerDefense/readme.txt

 ----------------
 In Order To Run:
 ----------------
-Install Python: Written and tested with 2.7
-Install PyGame: http://www.pygame.org
+Install Python: Written and tested with version 2.7 Install PyGame: http://www.pygame.org
 Install Thorpy (for buttons and menus): http://www.thorpy.org/index.html